Testing the Newborn Pulsar Origin of Ultrahigh Energy Cosmic Rays with EeV Neutrinos: Summary

 \section{Summary}

 We have shown that a newborn pulsar scenario that explains the UHECR data necessarily leads to efficient neutrino production.
-For the plausible source evolution, the diffuse neutrino flux lies sensibly above the IceCube-5-yr and ARA-3-yr sensitivities in the ${10}^{18}$~eV energy range, and is below the current IceCube sensitivity.
+For the plausible source evolution, the diffuse neutrino flux lies sensibly between the IceCube-5-yr and ARA-3-yr sensitivities in the ${10}^{18}$~eV energy range.
 The newborn pulsar scenario has a strong prediction for the diffuse neutrino flux in the sense that nondetections of neutrinos at these energies in the next decade will rule out the minimal pulsar scenario.
 Successful detections of the diffuse neutrino flux would not necessarily mean the confirmation of the pulsar scenario.
 To establish the newborn pulsar scenario for UHECR, more dedicated multimessenger searches are needed but they could provide us with a unique opportunity of studying ion acceleration in newborn pulsars.

 \acknowledgements We thank T. Pierog for his help with the hadronic interaction code EPOS and the Auger group at the University of Chicago for very fruitful discussions.
 KK thanks KICP for its kind support and hospitality.
 This work was supported by the NSF grant PHY-1068696 at the University of Chicago, and the Kavli Institute for Cosmological Physics through grant NSF PHY-1125897 and an endowment from the Kavli Foundation.
 KK and AVO acknowledge support from PNHE.
 KF and AVO acknowledge financial support from NASA 11-APRA-0066.
 KM is supported by NASA through Hubble Fellowship, Grant No. 51310.01 awarded by the STScI, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under Contract No. NAS 5-26555.